rocky-linux/wiki.rockylinux.org/docs/team/testing/QA/Testcase_Post_Application_Functionality.md

 ## Setup

-1. Obtain access to a suitable system with either a Workstation or a Graphical Server installation
+Obtain access to a suitable system with either a Workstation or a Graphical Server installation.

 ## How to test